oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

 ```

 If you still run into problems after you perform the `helm upgrade` to re-initialize a namespace
-that is deleted and recreated, then you can
+that was deleted and recreated, then you can
 try [forcing the operator to restart]({{< relref "/userguide/managing-operators/troubleshooting#force-the-operator-to-restart" >}}).

 **When using a label selector or regular expression**